Asqatasun/Asqatasun/Rule 2.2.2.md

 ##### Test3

-For each element of Set1, we check whether the "title" attribute is not striclty identical to the "src" attribute.
+For each element of Set1, we check whether the "title" attribute is not striclty identical to the `src` attribute.

 For each element returning false in Test3, raise a Message1.